Reykjavik is a great little city, but you can’t go to Iceland without exploring some of the countryside.

 This natural area is where the Eurasian tectonic plate and the North American tectonic plate meet.
 It has some awesome landscapes with a giant gorge and fissure stretching for miles along the terrain.
 This is also where some scenes from Game of Thrones were filmed!
 Set aside a few hours to explore this place.

 If you’ve got time and aren’t doing Blue Lagoon, then these geothermal pools are a great alternative.
 The entrance fee is 3800 ISK (about 33 USD), and the pools are positioned right beside a gorgeous lake.
 Be sure to take your swimsuit.

 Of the two road trips we did in Iceland, the south coast was my favourite.
 This is where you’ll see some of Iceland’s best waterfalls and natural scenery.

 It’s 2 hours and 15 minutes drive from Reykjavik to Vik, but as with the Golden Circle, you’ll be stopping constantly to take photos and do some exploring.
 For a more relaxed pace, you could break it up into two days.

-Seljavallalaug Zwembad thermal pool: This is one of the oldest thermal pools in Iceland.
-Apparently it does involve a short walk to get there and doesn’t have fancy facilities like toilets or change rooms, but it’s very pretty, not too busy, and free to use!
+This is one of the oldest thermal pools in Iceland.
+Apparently it does involve a short walk to get there and doesn’t have fancy facilities like toilets or change rooms, but it’s very pretty, not too busy, and free!

 - Hiring a car is the easiest way to get around while you’re in Iceland.
-You can get one from the airport, or do what we did and collect a car from the city for a few days of exploring.
+You can rent a car from the airport, or do what we did and collect one from the city for a few days of exploring.